 Goodwill is subject to a review for impairment at least annually.
 We perform an annual review of goodwill for impairment during the fourth quarter and whenever events or other changes in circumstances indicate that the carrying value may not be fully recoverable.
 The goodwill impairment test is performed at the reporting unit level.
 We estimate and compare the fair value of each reporting unit to its respective carrying value including goodwill.
 If the fair value is less than the carrying value, the amount of impairment expense is equal to the difference between the reporting unit's fair value and the reporting unit's carrying value.
 Determining the fair value of a reporting unit requires the exercise of significant management judgments and the use of estimates and assumptions.
-We estimate the fair value of our reporting unit using a weighting of fair values derived from the income approach and market approach.
-Under the income approach, we calculate the fair value of a reporting unit busing and market conditions.
+We estimate the fair value of our reporting units using a weighting of fair values derived from the income approach and market approach.
+Under the income approach, we calculate the fair value of a reporting unit based on the present value of estimated future cash flows.
+Cash flow projections are based on our estimates of revenue growth rates and operating margins, taking into consideration industry and market conditions.
 The discount rate used is based on a weighted average cost of capital adjusted for the relevant risk associated with the characteristics of the business and the projected cash flows.
-Under the market approach, we estimate the fair value of arenings derived from observable market data of comparable public companies.
+Under the market approach, we estimate the fair value of a reporting unit based on multiples of earnings derived from observable market data of comparable public companies.
 We evaluate companies within our industry that have operations with observable and comparable economic characteristics and are similar in nature, scope and size to the reporting unit being compared.
+We analyze historical acquisitions in our industry to estimate a control premium that we incorporate into the fair value estimate of a reporting unit under the market approach.
 The carrying value of each reporting unit includes the assets and liabilities employed in its operations and goodwill.
-There are no significant allocations of amounts held at the Corporate level to the reporting unit includes the assets and liabilities employed in its operations and goodwill.
 There are no significant allocations of amounts held at the Corporate level to the reporting units.